purescript/documentation/language/Types.md

 -- Defined in Data.Semiring
 one :: forall a.
 (Semiring a) => a

--- This can be constrained to just an Int, since Int is an instance of Semiring int1 :: Int int1 = one -- x = 1
+-- one can be an Int, since Int is an instance of Semiring where one = 1 int1 :: Int int1 = one -- same as int1 = 1
--- Or even a Number, which also provides a Semiring number1 = one :: Number -- y = 1.0
+-- Or even a Number, which also provides a Semiring instance where one = 1.0 number1 = one :: Number -- same as number1 = 1.0
 -- Or its polymorphism can be kept, so it will work with any Semiring -- (This is the default if no annotation is given) semiring1 :: forall a.
 Semiring a => a